odebroqueville/contextSearch/README.md

 - chatgpt
 - claude
-- google (for Google AI Studio where different models are available)
+- gemini (for Google AI Studio where different models are available)
+- grok
 - perplexity
 - poe (where you can choose amongst different LL models, namely Llama 3.1)
 - andi